holochain/holochain-rust/README.md

 We also use [docker](https://www.docker.com/).
 The `docker` folder contains scripts to build and run docker images.

+### Windows

+You will need to install rust.

+Rustup `https://rustup.rs/#` is likely the best option.

+The rust language moves very fast on the nightly channel.

+It is very important to be using the correct nightly version.

+Currently this is:

+`nightly-2018-12-26-x86_64-pc-windows-msvc`

+Rust zmq requires a specific dll to be on the PATH in windows.

+Add the absolute path to `zmq-sys/vendor/zmq/bin` to your PATH.

+There are examples of configuring windows in .travis.yml

+The nightly version we test/develop against can be found in the .travis.yml file.

 ### NixOS

 If you have `nix-shell` then feel free to use our `.nix` files.